slavka08/TMS2021/README.md

 # TMS2021
-Simple app for tack baby feeding and sleep
+Simple app for tack baby feeding and sleep.
-Sleep functionality is not iplemented yet
+(Sleep functionality is not iplemented yet)
 Used technologies:
 - Single activity
 - LiveData